-At Sabden Primary, computing is taught using a blocked curriculum approach.
+At Sabden, computing is taught using a blocked curriculum approach.
 This ensures children are able to develop depth in their knowledge and skills over the duration of each of their computing topics.
-Teachers use Sheffield eLearning Computing' scheme, as a starting point for the planning of their computing lessons, which are often richly linked to engaging contexts in other subjects and topics.
-We have a computing suite and two class sets of ipads to ensure that all year groups have the opportunity to use a range of devices and programs for many purposes across the wider curriculum, as well as in discrete computing lessons.
+Teachers use the Knowsley computing scheme of work programme, as a starting point for the planning of their computing lessons, which are often richly linked to engaging contexts in other subjects and topics.
+We have a class set of laptops and a set of 15 Ipads to ensure that all year groups have the opportunity to use a range of devices and programs for many purposes across the wider curriculum, as well as in discrete computing lessons.
 Employing cross-curricular links motivates pupils and supports them to make connections and remember the steps they have been taught.
 The implementation of the curriculum also ensures a balanced coverage of computer science, information technology and digital literacy.
 The children will have experiences of all three strands in each year group, but the subject knowledge imparted becomes increasingly specific and in depth, with more complex skills being taught, thus ensuring that learning is built upon.
 For example, children in Key Stage 1 learn what algorithms are, which leads them to the design stage of programming in Key Stage 2, where they design, write and debug programs, explaining the thinking behind their algorithms.